sahilrajput03/sahilrajput03/README.md

 - **Intro Guides to Platforms:** [Click here](intro-guide-to-platforms.md)
 - **Learn axios:** [Click here](learn-axios.md)

+## flakey testing

+A ﬂaky test is an analysis of web application code that fails to produce the same result each time the same analysis is run.

 ## Docs made easy

 https://github.com/readthedocs/readthedocs.org used to make [solidity docs](https://docs.soliditylang.org/).